Note: this post, originally published in 2015, was last updated in July 2020.

 The best deal in the world for mature travelers is undoubtedly the U.S. National Park Service (NPS) Visitor Pass for $10.
 As of August 2017, the park pass for seniors costs $80, but it's good for a lifetime at some 2,000 national parks, monuments, and federal recreation areas.
 That's still a bargain.
 The “America the Beautiful” National Parks and Federal Recreational Lands Annual Pass also admits up to three passengers in the car with the old man.
 (Lucky me.)
 And did I say, that’s for life?
 Rather, it’s for the rest of your life, since the $10 senior rate is for U.S. citizens and permanent residents age 62 and over.
-(For longer life, note access to National Parks is free to U.S. military and their families, to permanently disabled, and to park volunteers.
+Access to National Parks is free to U.S. military and their families, to permanently disabled, and to park volunteers.
 [Update: the senior fee to National Parks and Monuments is scheduled to go up from $10 to $80 as of August 28, 2017.]

 Our dear readers know we spend more time outside the U.S. than in, and that we’re prone to dwell on cities and urban experiences, museums, historic sites, good restaurants and tasty wine.
 So what is the appeal of these parks, and how do they fit into our travel oeuvre?